barr-israel/barrcodes/content/posts/1brc_part1/index.md

 > I have also tried incorporating the "at least 4 if negative" property within the first `assert_unchecked` using `assert_unchecked(text.len() >= (3 + (text[0] == b'-') as usize));
 `, but it did not have the desired effect.

-The generated assembly does not contain the offending branches anymore, and it contains many `cmov` instructions:
+The generated assembly does not contain the offending branches anymore, and it contains `cmov` instructions, and `movzbl` instructions that use the boolean as an offset optimization.

 ```asm
 let negative = text[0] == b'-';